joan-cerepi/cybersecurity/tryhackme/README.md

 # TryHackMe Instructions

-All instructions are applicable to kali linux, since kali is the biggest linux distro for pentesters
+All instructions are applicable to Kali Linux, since Kali is the biggest Linux distro for pentesters
 and that is also what I use everyday.

 Before starting your work on any tryhackme rooms, you need to establish a VPN connection to the tryhackme network.
 This